-Safeguarding the Internet of Things: Being secure, vigilant, and resilient in the connected age Deloitte Review Issue 17
+Safeguarding the Internet of Things: Being secure, vigilant, and resilient in the connected age has been added to your bookmarks.

 Smart, connected objects offer tremendous opportunities for value creation and capture, but can also create tremendous risk, demanding new strategies for value protection.
 A single vulnerable device can leave an entire ecosystem open to attack, with potential disruptions ranging from individual privacy breaches to massive breakdowns of public systems.

 A defining element of the Internet of Things (IoT) is that objects are not merely smart—equipped with sensors and processing power—but also connected: able to share the information they generate.
 What separates the IoT from the traditional Internet is the removal of people.
 The Internet is powered by humans inputting data: search terms, e-retail browsing, looking up a friend’s social media page.
 Based upon the answers, they make decisions about how to act: whether to visit the site, buy the sweater, or “like” a friend’s photo.

 With the IoT, the role of humans diminishes, to the point that in many cases they are removed from the equation: Machines input, communicate, analyze, and act upon the information.
 Using sensor detection, machines can create information about individuals’ behavior, analyze it, and take action—ideally in the form of streamlined, tailored products and services or, in the case of businesses, greater efficiencies.
 This newfound capability is why the IoT enables enterprises and individuals alike to create value in new ways, at a faster velocity than we’ve ever seen (see the sidebar “The Information Value Loop”).